~/swaraj.dev

 Back to all posts

-Prefetch Data with React Query to Speed Up Screen Transitions
+Prefetch Data with React Query to Cut Load Times

-Leverage React Query's prefetch capabilities to load data before a user navigates, cutting perceived load times and improving UX in React Native apps.
+Leverage React Query's prefetch capabilities to load data ahead of navigation, eliminating empty states and improving perceived performance in React Native apps.

 Insight